Forward-Nexus/fwdai-pro/pro-os/commands/system/update-mission.md

 ## What Success Looks Like

-When someone says: "I made it through today because of LiNa."
+When someone says: "I made it through today because of this app."

 That's it.
 If one person stays sober one more day because of this app, it's worth it.